Skin Care Basics: Building A Healthy Skin Care Routine

 One of the most important and often overlooked aspects of healthy skin is simply H2O.
 Drink plenty of water on a daily basis.
 According to the Mayo Clinic, women should drink 2.7 liters per day and men should drink 3.7 liters per day.

-By incorporating these best practices into my daily routine, I have been able to achieve, and maintain healthier skin.
+By incorporating these best practices into my daily routine, I have been able to achieve, and maintain healthier looking skin.